shankar0123/cheapcoin/README.md

     } for block in blockchain]
     return jsonify(chain_data)

-To check the blockchain:
+📌 Check the blockchain via cURL:

 curl http://127.0.0.1:5000/blockchain

-This returns the full history of blocks, showing transactions and proof-of-work solutions.

 ⸻

-The Flow of cheapcoin
+🔄 How cheapcoin Works (Full Flow)

-	1. The blockchain starts with a genesis block.
+1️⃣ Blockchain starts with a Genesis Block
-	2. Users create transactions.
+2️⃣ Users create transactions 💳
-	3. Miners collect transactions and mine a new block.
+3️⃣ Miners collect transactions & mine a block ⛏️
-	4. Proof-of-Work ensures that mining is computationally expensive.
-	5. The new block is verified and added to the blockchain.
-	6. The miner is rewarded with newly created cheapcoin.
+4️⃣ Proof-of-Work ensures mining is computationally expensive 🔄 5️⃣ New block is verified & added to the blockchain 🔗 6️⃣ Miner is rewarded with cheapcoin 🎁
-	7. Users can check the blockchain to verify all transactions.
+7️⃣ Users can verify all transactions via the blockchain API 📜

 ⸻

-Running cheapcoin Locally
+🚀 Running cheapcoin Locally

-1. Create a Virtual Environment
+📌 1.
+Create a Virtual Environment

 uv venv .venv
 source .venv/bin/activate

-2. Install Dependencies
+📌 2.
+Install Dependencies

 uv pip install flask

-3. Start the Blockchain API
+📌 3.
+Start the Blockchain API

 python3 cheapcoin.py

-4. Test Transactions
+📌 4.
+Create a Transaction

 curl -X POST http://127.0.0.1:5000/transaction \
      -H "Content-Type: application/json" \
      -d '{"from": "Alice", "to": "Bob", "amount": 10}'

-5. Mine a Block
+📌 5.
+Mine a Block

 curl http://127.0.0.1:5000/mine

-6. View the Blockchain
+📌 6.
+View the Blockchain

 curl http://127.0.0.1:5000/blockchain

 ⸻

-Next Steps
+🔮 Next Steps for cheapcoin

-	•	Wallets and digital signatures for secure transactions
-	•	A peer-to-peer network to support decentralization
-	•	A real consensus algorithm to replace simple longest-chain verification
-	•	A front-end interface for users to interact with the blockchain
+✅ Add Wallets & Digital Signatures 🔐
+✅ Deploy the Network on Multiple Machines 🌍
+✅ Implement a Real Consensus Algorithm (Replacing longest-chain rule) 🤝 ✅ Build a Frontend UI 🎨

+⸻

+🎉 Final Thoughts

+🔥 cheapcoin is a simplified blockchain with mining & transactions 🔥 It demonstrates the fundamentals of PoW, block linking, and hashing 🔥 Next steps: Make it decentralized, add wallets, and scale it up!